AndreMeneses0103/Motivision/README.md

 -->
 Motivision is a platform developed for sharing and viewing videos, offering a incredible experience for both creators and viewers.

-This project is based on YouTube and has been built for educational purposes only..
+This project is based on YouTube and has been built for experiential and learning purposes only.

 ## Built With